 GET IN ON THE ACTION

-As we all know, Galway is this year’s European Capital of Culture and after a rocky few months, the 2020 team have come out the other side ready to delight the public with their Reimagined Programme.
-From September to March, over 350 local and national artists will showcase their talents through both live and digital events spanning from outdoor installations and performances to exhibitions and broadcasts.
-Highlights include a celebration of the Irish language in Aistriú, John Gerrard’s cutting edge outdoor Mirror Pavilion and the eagerly anticipated DruidGregory series of one-act plays.
+As we all know, Galway has been named European Capital of Culture and certainly will disappoint.
+All year round local and national artists, musicians and performers showcase their talents through both live and digital events spanning from outdoor installations and performances to exhibitions and broadcasts.
+Highlights include the Galway International Arts Festival, the world renowned Film Fleadh, and the spectacular Galway Comedy Festival.
 There’s a whole lot more, so make sure to check out the rest right HERE.

 TRAVERSE THE CITY STREETS